pyxem/kikuchipy/README.md

-# ebsp-pro
+# KikuchiPy

-A class for PROcessing of Electron Backscatter Patterns (EBSPs) using and inheriting functionality from [HyperSpy](http://hyperspy.org/hyperspy-doc/current/user_guide/intro.html#what-is-hyperspy) and [pyXem](http://pyxem.github.io/pyxem/).
+A class for processing of Kikuchi patterns in the form of Electron Backscatter Diffraction (EBSD) patterns using and inheriting functionality from [HyperSpy](http://hyperspy.org/hyperspy-doc/current/user_guide/intro.html#what-is-hyperspy) and [pyXem](http://pyxem.github.io/pyxem/).
 If you have a NORDIF .dat file, the patterns can be converted to a format readable by HyperSpy using the